CuriousCI/software-engineering/software-engineering.typ

 ```
 ]

-Now the interval $T_t$ can be easily generated #reft(1), and there's no need to remember any formula or trick.
+The interval $T_t$ can be easily generated #reft(2) without needing to remember any formula or trick.
 The behaviour of $T_t$ is defined only once #reft(1), so it can be easily changed without introducing bugs or inconsistencies.
 It's also worth to take a look at the implementation of the exercise above (with the addition that $v_t = T_t$), as it comes up very often in software models.

 #figure(caption: `examples/interval_generator.cpp`)[
 ```cpp